edcasillas/gamemaker-common-utils/docs/modules/dev-menu.md

 Keyboard, gamepad, mouse hover, click, and wheel input are supported.
 Mobile gestures can later be implemented through a custom `trigger_pressed` callback.

+## HTML5 Callback Safety

+GameMaker HTML5 may lose locally captured variables from functions stored for later execution.
+Standard room, language, and log pages therefore keep their arguments and providers as explicit struct fields instead of closure-generated callbacks.

+Use named scripts or callbacks that do not depend on captured local variables for consumer actions that must work on HTML5.
+Validate opening every dynamic page and executing every deferred action in an actual HTML5 runner; a successful VM compile does not detect these runtime failures.

+## Room Navigation

+The room adapter changes rooms but cannot initialize game-specific persistent state.
+Consumers whose rooms depend on a controller, save state, or progression object must provide a `goto_room` callback that prepares that state before calling `room_goto`.

+Rooms intended for direct IDE testing should also bootstrap their required state independently rather than assuming they were entered through normal progression.